Adversarial Image Color Transformations in Explicit Color Filter Space: Introduction

 In sum, our work makes the following contributions: \begin{itemize} \item We propose Adversarial Color Filter (AdvCF), a new color transformation attack based on optimizing a simple color filter.
 Benefiting from its explicit color transformation space, we conduct a systematic robustness analysis of image classifiers against AdvCF from both the attack and defense perspectives.

-\item We carry out extensive comparisons between different color transformation attacks by measuring the success rate and by conducting a user study on image acceptability.
-We also propose a color-style-guided variant of AdvCF to further improve AdvCF in terms of its image acceptability.
+\item We demonstrate the effectiveness of our AdvCF in fooling image classifiers and then comprehensively compare it with other color transformation attacks on their robustness to defenses and image acceptability through a user study.
+We also further improve AdvCF in terms of its image acceptability by using color style guidance.

 \item We demonstrate that our AdvCF improves upon the current state-of-the-art human-interpretable color transformation attack (i.e., ColorFool~\cite{shamsabadi2020colorfool}) on both the image acceptability and efficiency.